MrCloud-10/YedekParcaApp/README.md

 You can use this validation inputs;

-for User: "yusufbulut","yusufblt10@outlook.com", for password : "12345abC"
+User: "yusufbulut","yusufblt10@outlook.com", for password : "12345abC"

 User: "otokoç","otokoc@otokoc.com",password :"Otokoç123"